zeropin/TECookbook/README.md

 This package is developed to annotate and parse Transposabe-elements (TEs)-associated data.

-## Currently it contains four functions:
+## Functions within TECookbook

 **annotateSitesInRepeat**: Annotate a list of binding sites that are contained in certain repeat elements, defined by RepeatMasker

-**annotatePeaksNearRepeat**: Annotate a list of ChIP-seq peaks that overlap with repeat elements
+*annotatePeaksNearRepeat*: Annotate a list of ChIP-seq peaks that overlap with repeat elements

 **buildChain**: Construct a liftOver chain file and repeat sizes file based on [RepeatMasker alignment file (.align)](https://repeatmasker.org/species/hg.html) to map ChIP signals onto repeat coordinates

 **liftOut**: Lift all sites out of a specific repeat family at defined locus

+## Prebuilt datasets

-## There are some prebuilt datasets that you can download and use in conjuction with this package directly
+There are some prebuilt datasets that you can download and use in conjuction with this package directly

 [**Repeat.Human.hg38**](https://share.weiyun.com/3gXU6Chs): Annotation data based on RepeatMasker file hg38.fa.out

-**Repeat.Human.hg19**: Annotation data based on RepeatMasker file hg19.fa.out
+[**Repeat.Human.hg19**]:(https://share.weiyun.com/tIlSmg3m) Annotation data based on RepeatMasker file hg19.fa.out

-**Repeat.Mouse.mm10**: Annotation data based on RepeatMasker file mm10.fa.out
+[**Repeat.Mouse.mm10**](https://share.weiyun.com/TIYK2Q8s): Annotation data based on RepeatMasker file mm10.fa.out

+[**Hg38ToRepeat.over.chain**](https://share.weiyun.com/wB9jqSaO): The liftOver file from hg38 genomic coordinates to reference repeat coordinates, constructed by buildChain function

+[**Repeat.sizes**](https://share.weiyun.com/wB9jqSaO): The Repeat sizes file in Human genome, constructed by buildChain function

 ## Installation instruction: